-And even now as I see you sitting over there with the same blue eyes that have this weird orange in them, I want you to know that despite the hurtful things I may have said in frustration and anger, you are still the one.
+And even now, as I see you sitting over there with the same blue eyes that have this weird orange in them, I want you to know that despite the hurtful things I may have said in frustration and anger, you are still the one.
 You are still the love of my life.
 My knight in shining armor.
-The man who I want to have a family with.
-But the truth is, so much has changed since the day that picture was taken.
-So much of life has happened since we took that “selfie.”
-Graduating college…moving (six times)…starting (and stopping) careers…and the big one, infertility.
-And all of them together have changed who we are as people and as a couple.
+The man with who I want to have a family.
+But the truth is, so much has changed since the day we took that picture together.
+So much of life has happened since that “selfie.”
+Graduating college.
+Moving (six times).
+Starting (and stopping) careers.
+And the big one, infertility.
+All of them together have changed who we are as people and as a couple.

-But the one thing that has changed us, or maybe me, the most is when we became unexpected foster parents 18 months ago and I instantly and without warning took on this new role as “Mommy” to a beautiful four-year old little princess.
-And while this new role has brought us so much joy, I know that you have had to take the backseat as I frantically learn how to go from being just your wife, to now your wife and her mommy.
-I know it’s not been easy for you…for me…for our marriage.
-I know that sometimes you feel neglected…ignored…even a stranger in your own home.
+But the one thing that has changed us, or maybe me, the most is when we became unexpected foster parents 18 months ago, and I instantly and without warning took on this new role as “Mommy” to a beautiful four-year-old little princess.
+And while this new role has brought us so much joy, I know that you have had to take the backseat as I frantically learn how to go from being just your wife to now your wife and her mommy.
+I know it’s not been easy for you, for me, and for our marriage.
+I know that sometimes you feel neglected, ignored, even a stranger in your own home.
 I know that you probably look at me and wonder where the fun-loving wife you married ran off to.
 And it’s okay if you think this.
-No really, it is.
+No, it is.
 Because honestly?
 I often look in the mirror after a long day and wonder the same thing.
-You would think after 18 months I would have gotten the hang of all the changes.
+You would think after 18 months, I would have gotten the hang of all the changes.
 But it’s hard.
 And I know you know that.
-But there is something you may not know and something I want to tell you today…and it’s that I am sorry…
+But there is something you may not know and something I want to tell you today…and it’s that I am sorry.

-I am sorry for going days without asking how you are doing, how work is going, and actually listening, because I am too busy sweeping up the cereal from breakfast or wiping off the counter from lunch.
+I am sorry for going days without asking how you are doing, how work is going, and actually listening because I am too busy sweeping up the cereal from breakfast or wiping off the counter from lunch.
 I am sorry for all of the times I get frazzled and yell at you for not taking out the trash, putting your bowl in the dishwasher, or hanging up your bath towel at night.
-I am sorry for pushing away your hugs or not giving you a kiss because I am on a mission to put away her toys or fold the clothes I left in the dryer.
-You know, the ones that I have shamefully “refluffed” all week?
+I am sorry for pushing away your hugs or not kissing you because I am on a mission to put away her toys or fold the clothes I left in the dryer.
+You know, the ones that I have shamefully “fluffed” all week?

-I am also sorry for all of the times I take for granted your attention…your presence…your love.
+I am sorry for the times I take for granted your attention…your presence…your love.

 With all my love~